Anna Iriyama: Attack

+Acting career

 In 2014, Iriyama played her first starring (main cast) TV drama role, in the series Kekkon Sasete Kudasai!!
 Episode 3 "Ai no Tomato" scheduled to broadcast from May 26 to 30.

 In April, it was reported that Iriyama would soon make her debut in cinema, with the film Ao Oni.
 The movie is based on the horror game of the same name and will be released nationwide in Japan on July 5.